- 1 Is Illness in the Quran Something Good or Bad?

 It truly pleases Allah for us to communicate with Him, speak to Him, and request our needs from Him.
 When believers distance themselves from Allah and stray from the straight path or even plunge into sins, Allah makes them ill so that they may return to Him, plead with Him, humble themselves, and ask Allah to cure them.
-For example, a person might be very healthy by following a balanced diet and exercising on a regular basis.
-No one, even himself would expect him to fall ill.
-However, all of a sudden he contracts a life-threatening illness, such that he begins to lose hope of living.
+For example, a person might be healthy by following a balanced diet and exercising regularly.
+No one, even himself, would expect him to fall ill.
+However, he suddenly contracts a life-threatening illness, such that he begins to lose hope of living.
 This is when that person has no choice but to turn to Allah and ask Him to cure him.

 Which People Suffered From Serious Illness in the Quran?

-Those who are well acquainted with the Quran know that when the words illness, patience, and at the same time having trust in Allah are mentioned, one cannot help but think of the epitome of patience, Prophet Ayyub (Job: اَيّوب).
+Those who are well acquainted with the Quran know that when the words illness, patience, and at the same time, having trust in Allah are mentioned, one cannot help but think of the epitome of patience, Prophet Ayyub (Job: اَيّوب).
 He was such a righteous and thankful prophet of Allah that Satan said, “The reason he is so thankful constantly is that he has enormous wealth, many healthy children, and an obedient wife.”
-If these are taken away from him, he would not be thankful to Allah and would complain to him.
+If these are taken away, he would not be thankful to Allah and would complain to him.
 So, Satan asked Allah to give him the leave to inflict him with the worst kinds of sufferings to prove to Allah that he would not be thankful to Him.
-Allah gave him leave, yet Ayyub was still thankful and patient all along.
-Almost everything of his was taken away from him by Satan including his children, his wife, his wealth, and was afflicted with an extremely debilitating illness.
+Allah gave him leave, yet Ayyub was still grateful and patient all along.
+Satan took almost everything of his away from him, including his children, his wife, and his wealth, and he was afflicted with a debilitating illness.
 Ultimately, he cried out to Allah for help—his sole refuge—while remaining patient and thankful to Him:

 وَٱذْكُرْ عَبْدَنَآ أَيُّوبَ إِذْ نَادَىٰ رَبَّهُۥٓ أَنِّى مَسَّنِىَ ٱلشَّيْطَـٰنُ بِنُصْبٍ وَعَذَابٍ ﴿41﴾